grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # batch size must be greater than 0.
   # CLI flag: -blocks-storage.bucket-store.batch-series-size
   [streaming_series_batch_size: <int> | default = 5000]

-  # (experimental) This option controls into how many ranges the chunks of each
-  # series from each block are split.
-This value is effectively the number of
-  # chunks cache items per series per block when
-  # -blocks-storage.bucket-store.chunks-cache.fine-grained-chunks-caching-enabled
-  # is enabled.
-  # CLI flag: -blocks-storage.bucket-store.fine-grained-chunks-caching-ranges-per-series
-  [fine_grained_chunks_caching_ranges_per_series: <int> | default = 1]

   # (experimental) This option controls the strategy to selection of series and
   # deferring application of matchers.
 A more aggressive strategy will fetch